Edwards ousts North Carolina Rep. Cawthorn in GOP primary - NewsBreak

 Cawthorn called Edwards to concede the 11th Congressional District primary to Edwards, Cawthorn campaign spokesperson Luke Ball told The Associated Press.
 The AP later called the race for Edwards over Cawthorn and six other Republican candidates.

-Cawthorn had vaulted to national prominence after winning the mountain-area seat in 2020 at age 25.
+Cawhorn, who had vaulted to national prominence after winning the mountain-area seat in 2020 at age 25, said he would support Edwards in the general election.
+“It’s time for the NC-11 GOP to rally behind the Republican ticket to defeat the Democrats’ nominee this November,” he tweeted Tuesday night.

 Edwards is fast-food franchise owner who advances to the November election against Democrat Jasmine Beach-Ferrara, who won Tuesday’s six-candidate Democratic primary.